Advisory Council

 Nicole Obi

-Nicole Obi is the incoming CEO if the Black Economic Council of Massachusetts (BECMA) and is a Member of the Board of Advisors at Longfellow Investment Management.
+Nicole Obi is the CEO of the Black Economic Council of Massachusetts (BECMA) and is a Member of the Board of Advisors at Longfellow Investment Management.
 In addition, she is currently a member of the Boston Chapter of The Links Inc, a volunteer service organization for Black professional women, GBH’s and Women’s Foundation of Boston’s Board of Advisors, and a member of the Intensive Community Program Committee at the Boston Youth Symphony Orchestra.
 She was previously the Vice President of Customer Insights and Engagement Strategy at Fidelity Investments.
 Nicole received Masters degrees from the MIT Sloan School of Management and the MIT School of Urban Planning and Design, and her Bachelors degree of Science in Finance and Financial Management Services from Hampton University.

 Matt Patsky